spencertipping/phi/delta.md

 2. Save everything by finishing out the abstract interpreter and figuring out where the JIT boundary is
 3. Implement LHS destructuring parsers+syntax for infix

+**Q:** is it worth creating a hosted parser+authoring environment for concatenative code?